Navigating Clearing for International Students: Process, Criteria, and Considerations

 When does Clearing start and end?

-Clearing officially opens on Wednesday, the 5th of July, 2023.
-Clearing will officially close on Tuesday, the 17th of October, 2023.
+Clearing officially opens on the 5th of July, 2025.
+Clearing will officially close on 20th of October, 2025, at 6pm.

 Clearing has been known to extend to international students.
-This will depend on the institute you are applying to, the available courses and the accommodation they still have on hand.
-You will need to speak to the university directly to know if they will still accept late Clearing applications from international students.
+But this will depend on the institute you are applying to, the available courses and the accommodation they still have on hand.
+You will need to speak to the university directly to know if they will still accept late Clearing applications from international students if you are interested.

 Can international students use Clearing?

-International students can use Clearing.
-Despite this, international students must meet specific criteria to use Clearing.
+International students can use Clearing but they must meet specific criteria to be eligible.

 - Applied through UCAS at an earlier stage (including after 30 June).